CentaurusInfra/fornax/docs/setup-guide/copy_cert_between_edge_cluster.md

 #	File or Folder Copy Process Between Edge cluster(For Reference)

 ## Abstract
-The purpose of this document is to how to copy file or folder in machine A to machine B and C Virtual Machine(or Cluster), and describe the each step to create copy process and refence documentation.
+The purpose of this document is how to copy file or folder between machine A to machine B and C (virtual machine or cluster), and describe the each steps and copy process.
+This is reference documentation.
 If you have own way to copy, you can use your own way to copy and skip this doc.
-1. Reference document at this link: <a href="http://www.linuxproblem.org/art_9.html" target = "_blank"> SSH login without password </a>
+1. You can reference this document at [SSH login without password](http://www.linuxproblem.org/art_9.html).
 2. Generate public key in machine A if you want to copy A file or folder to machine B.
-3. Copy the public key in A to machine B.
+3. Copy the public key in A to machine B and C.
-4. Do copy process.
+4. Copy ca, certs, and admin.conf process see detail 2.1

 ## 1.1.
 Generate Key in machine A and copy pub key to machne B
 -	Ubuntu 18.04, one for cloud-core, two for edge-core.